StrangeRanger/bash-style-guide/README.md

 ### GNU userland tools

-The whole world doesn't run on GNU or Linux; try to avoid GNU specific options when forking external commands like `awk`, `sed`, `grep`, etc. to be as portable as possible.
+The whole world doesn't run on GNU or Linux; try to avoid GNU-specific options when forking external commands like `awk`, `sed`, `grep`, etc., to be as portable as possible.

 When writing bash and using all the powerful tools and builtins bash gives you, you'll find it rare that you need to fork external commands to do simple string manipulation.